John and Sarah Makin: Horace Murray (infant son of Amber Murray)

-Mignonette Bothamley
+Mignonette Bothamley (infant daughter of Minnie Davis and Horace Bothamley)

 On 10 June 1892 Miss Mignonette ('Minnie') Davis, a domestic servant living in Paddington, gave birth to a baby girl.
 The child was named Mignonette (after her mother); the birth was registered in Newtown with the father's details included.
-Minnie Davis placed an advertisement in the Sydney Morning Herald on June 21 for a "kind person" to adopt her child.
+Minnie Davis placed an advertisement in the Sydney Morning Herald on 21 June for a "kind person" to adopt her child.
 John Makin, using the surname 'Bert', answered the advertisement.
-Davis and the child’s father, Horace Bothamley, went to the Makins' house at 109 George-street Redfern the following day, where Makin agreed to take the baby for ten shillings a week, and told the parents they could see the baby whenever they liked.
-They then left the baby, with some infant’s clothing, with the family.
+Davis and the child's father, Horace Bothamley, went to the Makins' house at 109 George Street, Redfern the following day, where Makin agreed to take the baby for ten shillings a week, and told the parents they could see the baby whenever they liked.
+They then left the baby, with some infant's clothing, with the family.
 Two days later Miss Davis returned to see the child and took some more clothing.
 Sarah Makin was present on that occasion.
-When Davis and Bothamley next visited, the family had moved to Burren-street in Macdonaldtown.
+When Davis and Bothamley next visited, the family had moved to Burren Street in Macdonaldtown.
 Bothamley found out their new address and he and Davis went there a week later, where they saw the child and paid ten shillings.
 The couple began to visit every Saturday to see the baby and pay the weekly stipend to the Makins.
 During one of the visits Davis and Bothamley discovered the Makins' real surname when they saw a printed card reading "Mrs. Makin, ladies' nurse and qualified midwife" (after which Sarah Makin admitted to deceiving them).
-On July 23 they were informed the infant had a cold.
+On 23 July they were informed the infant had a cold.
 On the following Saturday the child "was very ill" and Makin told them he would take her to the doctor on Monday.
 A few days later Makin sent Bothamley a telegram to say the child had died.

-On Thursday, August 4, Davis and Bothamley arrived at the Macdonaldtown residence with a bunch of flowers to view the baby’s body.
+On Thursday, 4 August, Davis and Bothamley arrived at the Macdonaldtown residence with a bunch of flowers to view the baby's body.
 The deceased child was laid out on a board, "enshrouded in a long white gown".
-John Makin said to Davis: "Perhaps it’s better that it did die".
+John Makin said to Davis: "Perhaps it's better that it did die".
 On being asked the cause of death, Makin replied: "It wasted away.
 I will have no bother in getting a certificate from the doctor".
 He claimed a coffin had been ordered and he would bury the infant for two pounds.